-In this area of study, you will investigate the reasons for establishing a business and possible alternatives to operating a business.
-Explore types of business ownership, factors that lead to the success or failure of a business, sources of business finance and ethical considerations.
-You will develop an understanding of the role and importance of accounting in operating a business, and consider how accounting is used to provide information for making operational and investment decisions.
+Individuals should consider a range of factors before committing to or continuing in a business venture.
+In this area of study students investigate the reasons for establishing a business and possible alternatives to operating a business.
+They explore types of business ownership, factors that lead to the success or failure of a business, sources of business finance and ethical considerations.
+They develop an understanding of the role and importance of accounting in operating a business, and consider how accounting is used to provide information for making operational and investment decisions.